Want to know how to quiet the mind? Meditation is the answer.

 I’ve shared some great tips on mindfully lying down in my guide to getting to sleep.

-9. Take a long walk
+9. Take a long walk to quiet your mind

 Hippocrates said “Walking is man’s best medicine”.
 It is hard to argue.